+In the first example the target URI of the HTTP PATCH method identifies the document root.

+The value of "path" in the second example is just the URI fragment component beginning with "#".

 A.7 Manipulating multiple resources

-A.7.1 Manipulating multiple resources with Enhanced JSON Merge Patch
+A.7.1 Manipulating multiple resources with 3GPP JSON Merge Patch

 In this example the "userLabel" attribute and the "mcc" attribute field of the "subNetwork" resource is updated.
 A new "XyzFunction" resource is created as well as a new "ManagedElement" resource.